Detecting LLM-Assisted Academic Dishonesty using Keystroke Dynamics: Materials and methods

 \subsubsection{Keystroke modeling and classification}

-Over the past three decades, various techniques have been developed to model and classify keystroke patterns \cite{TPAMIKeystroke1990, press1980authentication, shadman2023keystroke}.
-These methods can be broadly categorized into statistical, machine learning (ML), and deep learning (DL)- based approaches.
-Statistical techniques include methods like Gaussian Mixture Models (GMM), Absolute Verifiers~\cite{Gunetti2005KeystrokeAO}, Similarity Verifiers~\cite{phoha2010methods}, and Instance-based Tail Area Density (ITAD)~\cite{itad_ref0, itad_ref} that directly work on temporal features such as hold and interval times computed for each key, their possible pairs, triplets, and so on \cite{wahab2023simple, shadman2023keystroke, kuruvilla2024spotting}.
-Machine Learning (ML) classifiers, including Support Vector Machines (SVM), k-Nearest Neighbors (k-NN), Random Forest (RF), Naive Bayes, Gradient Boosting, Logistic Regression, and Multilayer Perceptron (MLP), trained on aggregated values of the temporal features have performed well \cite{TypingPhoneBTAS2016, shadman2023keystroke, teh2013survey}.
-Recent studies have employed Deep Learning (DL) techniques such as Recurrent Neural Networks (RNN) and Convolutional Neural Networks (CNN), and models like TypeNet can automatically learn relevant features from data, leading to enhanced Accuracy and adaptability \cite{shadman2023keystroke, acien2021typenet, acien2022detection, keystrokesCNN, Sharma2023CNNKeystrokes}.
-We investigate and report the performance of three classifiers: Light Gradient-Boosting Machine (LGBM), CatBoost, and TypeNet.
-The training processes of these classifiers, along with the rationale for their use, are described below.
+Over the past three decades, a wide range of techniques have been proposed for modeling and classifying keystroke dynamics \cite{TPAMIKeystroke1990, press1980authentication, shadman2023keystroke}.
+These approaches can be broadly grouped into statistical, machine learning (ML), and deep learning (DL) methods.
+Statistical approaches include Gaussian Mixture Models (GMM), Absolute Verifiers \cite{Gunetti2005KeystrokeAO}, Similarity Verifiers \cite{phoha2010methods}, and Instance-based Tail Area Density (ITAD) \cite{itad_ref0, itad_ref}, which operate directly on temporal features such as key hold times and inter-key intervals computed for individual keys and their combinations (e.g., pairs and triplets) \cite{wahab2023simple, shadman2023keystroke, kuruvilla2024spotting}.

+Machine learning classifiers, including Support Vector Machines (SVM), k-Nearest Neighbors (k-NN), Random Forests (RF), Naive Bayes, Gradient Boosting, Logistic Regression, and Multilayer Perceptrons (MLP), have also been widely used, typically trained on aggregated statistics derived from these temporal features \cite{TypingPhoneBTAS2016, shadman2023keystroke, teh2013survey}.
+More recently, deep learning methods such as Recurrent Neural Networks (RNN) and Convolutional Neural Networks (CNN), including architectures such as TypeNet, have been employed to automatically learn discriminative representations from keystroke data, resulting in improved accuracy and adaptability \cite{shadman2023keystroke, acien2021typenet, acien2022detection, keystrokesCNN, Sharma2023CNNKeystrokes}.

+In this work, we evaluate three representative classifiers: Light Gradient-Boosting Machine (LGBM), CatBoost, and TypeNet.
+The training procedures for these models, along with the rationale for their selection, are described below.